- Do I qualify for a concession ticket?

 - How much is it to park?

 Car parking is £8 per car.
-This is the first increase in many years reflecting significant hikes in policing, security costs as well as VAT.
 We are encouraging as many showgoers to make use of public transport and have worked with bus operators to ensure convenient drop off and pick up points.

 - What are the dates of next year’s Show?